AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

 Note:-
 - When using **custom errors** in solidity, you cannot pass that custom error directly to a require statement

-traditional require statement: you only pass the simple string message e.g:
+- traditional require statement: you only pass the simple string message e.g:
 ```
 require(amount <= balance, "Insufficient balance")
 ```

+- But with the custom errors:
+    - you need to use an **if** condition and then explicitly